Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <tr>
 <td> Fire Stations </td>
 <td> Delay </td>
-<td> 5, 8, 10, 12, 15, 20 (same as Table 2) </td>
+<td> 5, 8, 10, 12, 15, 20 Minutes </td>
 <td> High Precision, Boundary Type: Dissolve, Polygon: Rings </td>
 <td> Trim Distance: 531 Meters </td>
 </tr>
 </tbody>
 </table> <br>

 <p> After establishing the service area analysis parameters in Table 5, a service area analysis model of the current fire service in Warren County was created (Figure 7).
-Observing the map, the city of Bowling Green clearly has very good fire service, as few parts of the city have a response time over eight minutes.
+The city of Bowling Green clearly has excellent fire service, as few parts of the city have a response time over eight minutes.
 Many of the county suburbs adjacent to Bowling Green also have good service.
 The areas with poor fire service tend to be in rural parts of Warren County, which have low population densities as established by Figure 3. </p> <br>

 <figure>